Summary

 The tour to Tiahuanaco from La Paz will allow you to visit the following places.

-DAY 1: Tiahuanaco one day tour from La Paz
+DAY 1: Tiahuanaco one day from La Paz

 Day 1

-In the town of Tiahuanaco we will have our first visit to the Lithic Museum and Ceramic Museum where there are remains of archaeological pieces of the Tiwanaku culture.
+In the town of Tiahuanaco we will have our first visit to the Lithic Museum and Ceramic Museum where we will find remains of archaeological pieces of the Tiwanaku culture.

 Continuing with our journey we will visit the archaeological complex of Tiwanaku where we will be able to appreciate the most important ceremonial centers such as:

-The whole tour of the archaeological site has a duration of two hours and 30 minutes approximately.
+The entire tour of the archaeological site lasts approximately two hours and 30 minutes.
 After our visit we will have a delicious lunch and in the afternoon we will board our transportation to return to La Paz.
 Arrival at approximately 16:00 hrs.

 Includes